keboola/developers-docs/extend/generic-extractor/api/pagination/index.md

 - A page contains the same items as the previous page.
 - 20 pages were extracted (`forceStop`).
 - The `isLast` field is present in the response and is true (`nextPageFlag`).
+- The `isLast` field is not present in the response.

 ## Next Page Flag Examples